Kevin J. Hsu is an American psychologist and anti-transgender activist.

 We fully intend to post advertisements on and recruit from many other subreddits, forums, and communities to ensure a wide range of participants are included in the study.
 We have just not had the chance to do that yet

-That has not happened as of 2022.
-The subreddits he contacted are:
+That has not happened as of 2023.
+The subreddits Hsu contacted are:

 The project’s consent for research states at item 9: “Funds from the Conru Foundation will be used to support this research.”